itdependsmanifesto/itdependsmanifesto.github.io/README.md

 ## 4. Buy technical books
 Once obsolete they will turn in useful monitor stands!

+## 5. Final manifesto version
+Is this a final version?
+It depends.

-## 5. The only stuff that does not depend
+## 6. The only stuff that does not depend
 Your project will contain bugs.

+---

+# Call to itdependsdentism
+Would you like to collaborate with other stuff that depends?
+Open a PR [here](https://github.com/itdependsmanifesto/itdependsmanifesto.github.io/pulls).
+Will it be merged?
+It depends, of course.